THE TRUE EVIDENCE

 divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue:

-precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.
+4: Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.

-The divine power of God coming upon a believer is what Jesus Christ was precisely referring to when He said: "He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water" (Jhn.7:38).
-And the Apostle John recorded: "But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified" (Jhn.7:39).
+The divine power of God coming upon a believer was precisely what Jesus Christ was referring to when He said: “He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water” (Jhn.7:38).
+And the Apostle John recorded: “But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified” (Jhn.7:39).
 See?
 It is the LIFE of the Spirit of God coming into the believer and within his heart will flow streams of living water.
 Remember that the Word of Life is seated in the heart of a son of God.
-"A new heart also will I give you, and a new spirit will I put within you" (Ezek.36:26a cf. Rom.10:8).
+“A new heart also will I give you, and a new spirit will I put within you” (Ezek.36:26a cf. Rom.10:8).
 It is the same Spirit of the Word of LIFE that was present with the disciples when Jesus was with them.
 Christ the Word of Life was dwelling with them but He came to dwell in them on the Day of Pentecost after His glorification (cf. Jhn.14:15-17).
 The Holy Spirit is the Spirit of Christ and He is the power of God unto salvation.
-One cannot be born again without the baptism of the Spirit and without the new birth, one is not a child of God.
-Apostle Paul wrote:
+One cannot be born again without the baptism of the Spirit, and without the new birth one is not a child of God.

 Rom.8:9: But you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
 Now if anyone does not have the Spirit of Christ, he is not His.
 (NKJ)

-Hence how then could any preacher make this sweeping statement that's often heard: "To be born again is to have salvation, eternal life, whereas to be Holy Spirit baptized is to receive power for service."
+Therefore how can any preacher make this sweeping statement that is often heard: “To be born again is to have salvation, eternal life, whereas to be Holy Spirit baptized is to receive power for service.”
 (Acts 1:8 and Luke 24:49 are often quoted to show that when the Holy Spirit comes upon a believer, the believer is endued with power for service.)
 To teach that being born again is not the same as the baptism of the Holy Spirit is a fallacy.
-It is also often uttered that believing in Jesus Christ is being born again, and that is the same as being baptized in the Holy Spirit.
-This is also a fallacy.
-To believe in Jesus Christ is to believe for salvation, but until the power of God comes to circumcise the heart there will be no rebirth; simply there is no life.
-It is like a woman who has conceived with child.
+It is often uttered that believing in Jesus Christ is being born again, that it is the same as being baptized in the Holy Spirit.
+This is also a fallacyTo believe in Jesus Christ is to believe for salvation, but until the power of God comes to circumcise the heart there will be no rebirth; there is simply no life.
+It is like a woman who has conceived a child.
 Until a birth takes place and air (life) is taken in by the child, there will be no life.
 See?
 A conception is not a life.
-A woman may have a conception and if it is a stillborn child it is not a life; the child must breathe the life.
+A stillborn child it is not a life; the child must breathe the life.

 Matt 7:15: Beware of false prophets, which come to you in sheep's clothing, but inwardly they are ravening wolves.